 What is a Similarly Situated Small Business?
-How Does in Play into the Limitations on Subcontracting Analysis?
+How Does in Play into the Limitation on Subcontracting Analysis?

 15 U.S.C.
-657, mandates that the limitations on subcontracting for total or partial small business set-aside contracts, HUBZone contracts, SBA 8a contracts, Service-Disabled Veteran-Owned (SDVOSB) Small Business Concern (SBC) contracts, and WOSB and Economically Disadvantaged Women-Owned Small Business (EDWOSB) contracts must meet the limitations requirements under 13 CFR 125.6 and FAR 52.219-14.
-The calculations are based on the overall percentage of the contract award amount that your company as the prime contractor spends on subcontractors. (laoor costs is not the popular standard anymore.)
+657, mandates that the limitationson subcontracting for total or partial small business set-aside contracts, HUBZone contracts, SBA 8a contracts, Service-Disabled Veteran-Owned (SDVOSB) Small Business Concern (SBC) contracts, and WOSB and Economically Disadvantaged Women-Owned Small Business (EDWOSB) contracts must meet the limitations requirements under 13 C.F.R 125.6 and FAR 52.219-14.
+The calculations are based on the overall percentage of the contract award amount that your company as the prime contractor spends on subcontractors. (labor costs are not the popular standard anymore.)

 The NDAA excludes from the limitations on subcontracting calculation the percentage of the award amount that the prime contractor spends on similarly situated entity subcontractors.
 A similarly situated small business is one that:

 - Meets the small business status /category that the government sets the work aside for, and

-- Is also small under the NAICS code provided by the prime contractor.
+- It is also small under the NAICS code provided by the prime contractor.